Alex Salmond sexual harassment scandal: Criminal investigation and trial

 During the trial, the defence characterised Salmond as "touchy-feely".
 Salmond admitted to sexual contact with two of the complainants, both junior to him and much younger.
 The defence's case rested on admitting that Salmond could act inappropriately, but that this did not amount to criminal behaviour.
 The defence presented witnesses who called him "extraordinarily pugnacious" and "extremely demanding".
 Salmond's lawyer, Gordon Jackson, claimed during the trial that "Woman A", a senior Scottish Government official, had been in contact with some of the other complainants before Salmond was charged, telling the jury, "That stinks.
 It absolutely stinks".
 Salmond said he wished he had been "more careful" around others' personal space.

 On 23 March, Salmond was found not guilty on twelve sexual assault charges, including one of attempted rape; and not proven on one charge of sexual assault with intent to rape.
 One sexual assault charge was previously withdrawn by the Crown.
-In a statement outside the court, Salmond said that there was "certain evidence" that could not have been used during the trial, but he hoped would "see the light of day" during the parliamentary inquiry.
+In a statement outside the court, Salmond said that there was "certain evidence" that could not have been used during the trial, but he hoped would "see the light of day" during the parliamentary inquiry, asserting that there had been "deliberate fabrications for a political purpose".
 During preliminary trial hearings, which could only be reported on after the verdict, Salmond's lawyer, Gordon Jackson KC, cited a message sent by Leslie Evans following Salmond's successful judicial review of the internal Scottish Government investigation, which read, "We may lose the battle, but we will win the war".
 Evans' message was ultimately not introduced as evidence during the trial.
 Salmond's supporters have interpreted this message as proof of a conspiracy against him.

 Shortly after the trial, video footage emerged apparently showing Gordon Jackson on a crowded train making negative comments about Salmond and naming two of the alleged victims in the case.
 Jackson described Salmond as "an objectionable bully", "a nasty person to work for... a nightmare to work for", and "a sex pest but he's not charged with that".
 Jackson named two of the complainants despite a strict anonymity order still being in place.
 In a statement, Jackson declared his intention to resign as Dean of the Faculty of Advocates.
 Rape Crisis Scotland called for a full investigation of the video footage.